-On today’s date in 1496, Italian explorer John Cabot was granted a letters patent from King Henry VII to explore trade routes to Asia and claim new land beyond Spanish and Portuguese territories.
+On today’s date in 1496, King Henry VII granted Italian explorer John Cabot a letters patent to explore trade routes to Asia and claim new land beyond Spanish and Portuguese territories.

-While working under the commission of the English king, Cabot likely sailed to either Cape Bonavista or St. John’s, N.L., on the vessel Matthew in search of a westward trade route and unclaimed lands.
+While working under the commission of the English king, Cabot likely sailed to either Cape Bonavista or St. John’s, in present-day Newfoundland and Labrador, on the vessel Matthew.
+Arriving in 1497, he sought a westward trade route and unclaimed lands for the crown.
 He’s considered the first European to reach mainland North America after the Vikings’ 11th-century visits to Newfoundland.

 Cabot later disappeared while on a voyage before the end of the 15th century.